ferretj/papers/mds/snapshot_ensembles.md

 Local minima often have similar error rates, but do not perform same mistakes on data -> diversity that can be exploited through ensembling

-idea : each time NN converges to local minimum, save parameters and go back to large learning rate to escape minimum, then lower again
+Idea : each time NN converges to local minimum, save parameters and go back to large learning rate to escape minimum, then lower again.

 *cyclic annealing*